In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 3. Examine market factors and seasonality.

 After reviewing historical data, analyze your market environment to determine potential growth areas within your industry.
-Note any obstacles that can hinder you from achieving your sales goals for the projected period (i.e., next quarter or next year).
+Note any obstacles that could hinder you from achieving your sales goals for the projected period (i.e., next quarter or next year).

 Try to estimate possible changes in customer behavior due to external factors, such as economic conditions and political climate.
+For example, I’ve found that election seasons like the one we just finished heightened uncertainty and might cause business leaders to delay major purchasing decisions.

 Consider both short-term fluctuations due to seasonality (e.g., holidays and periods of demand spikes) as well as long-term shifts.
 These trends can result from technological advancement or other disruptive forces that impact traditional buying patterns.